OVNICap/WordPressTest/README.md

 Else, display the date as day/month/year.

-Bonus: take care of displaying the correct output in any timezone.
+Take care of displaying the correct output in any timezone.

 Send us **RecentPosts.vue** as challenge solution.